cfpof/ddsampling/README.md

 						*For submission in PAKDD'20

-To run <b>DDSamplingPAKDD20.jar</b>, we want to unzip the DDSamplingPAKDD20.zip file and put the jar file into this folder.
-Into the DDSamplingPAKDD20 folder there are 4 sub-folders.
+To run <b>DDSampling.jar</b>, we want to unzip the DDSampling.zip file and put the jar file into this folder.
+Into the DDSampling folder there are 4 sub-folders.
 In the <b>InputMatrix</b> folder, we have the weight matrix (<b>matPond_C</b>, where <b>C</b> is the class) that we used to sample pattern from the distributed database (<b>DBpedia+Wikidata</b>).
 The files "matPond_Organisation.zip", "matPond_Person.zip" and "matPond_matPond_RaceTrack.TXT" are some examples that we used.
 If you want to use one of them, just copy it in the InputMatrix folder.
 The folder <b>LocalDistributedDatabases</b> contains the UCI databases partitioned horizontally (HL), vertically (VL) and finally in a hybrid manner (HD).
 The two other <b>Output*</b> folders contain the sampled pattern respectively from  UCI local datasets and Triplestore databases.
 The UCI datasets allow us to do local simulations such as site failures, non stability of the internet connection, etc. <br>
 In addition, DDSampling can take into account utility measures such as the frequency (Freq) or the area (Area) of a pattern.

-Now with the command line, move into the DDSamplingPAKDD20 folder (<i>DDSamplingPAKDD20/</i>) and run one of the following requests.<br> In our experiments, we distinguished two cases:
+Now with the command line, move into the DDSampling folder (<i>DDSampling/</i>) and run one of the following requests.<br> In our experiments, we distinguished two cases:

 	(1) The database is distributed but stored locally.
 	(2) The database is in the Web (DBpedia and / or Wikidata)